 There is no reliable way to guarantee that you will miss an unexpected closure, but here’s a list of closures we’ve put together to help you get a sense of when Tibet is more likely to be closed.
 (We’re focusing on the Tibetan Autonomous Region closures but certain areas of the non-TAR areas of Kham and Amdo are sometimes affected as well.)
 For the most up-to-date news on closures, you can rely on your Tibetan travel agent.
 If you don’t have one yet, we’re happy to introduce you to a great one here.

-You can pretty much count on the Tibetan Autonomous Region (the T.A.R.) being closed every March due to the Chinese government’s extreme sensitivity to potential protests around the time of the March 10, 1959 Tibetan uprising.
-You can see in the list below that the dates are not exact, but to be on the safe side, we would avoid the entire months of February and March.
+From 2008, you could pretty much count on the Tibetan Autonomous Region (the T.A.R.) being closed every March due to the Chinese government’s extreme sensitivity to potential protests around the time of the March 10, 1959 Tibetan uprising.
+The closures would extend into part of February as well, for, apparently, some sensitivity related to Tibetan New Year, though the dates don’t always really match Tibetan New Year.
+You can see in the list below that the dates are not exact, but to be on the safe side, we have typically advised avoiding the entire months of February and March.
+However, see the notes for 2019 below for some recent changes.

 2018: Feb 10 to March 31